LuciferL666/Petstagram/InfoFile.md

 32. A, Delete Pet Photo (in details)
 33. A, Setup Edit Page (first send edit.html to folder photos then change it to hbs and delete all accept main) when page is Edit need to have also value all it must look like (input type="text" name="name" placeholder="Name" value="{{photo.name}}") then in photoController.js, and edit button in details.hbs
+34. A, Add comments (in Photo.js after in details.hbs "start add comments form" create method, after go in photoController to make router and then in photoManager)
+  - B, Visualization of comments (in details.hbs find "comments-top" and from ('userDetails') and leave only one then take it and put it in folder partials in new file comment.hbs)

 error handling must be put on every changing operations like EDIT PAGE for example also, CREATE, UPDATE When Use template for other app need to change mongoose.connect name for database